 Current versions of the SCSI software do not use this feature.
-This should always be set to 0K.
+This should always be set to zero.

 SCSIFSDrive

 This option configures the SCSI drive that RISC OS will access by default.
 This is most useful when setting the drive from which the computer will Boot from.
+On a power-reset this is set to 4.

+'''

 Eg: Configure SCSIFSDrive 4 <RETURN>

+'''